 Those are only a few reasons why you need to perform a highly technical SEO audit of your website on a regular basis.

-What To Review in an SEO Audit
+What To Review in a Full SEO Audit

 Certainly if you don’t have the means or knowledge to perform an SEO audit and know exactly what to look for, then you need to hire someone such as myself to perform that SEO audit for you (yes, I know, that’s a shameless plug for my SEO consulting services).
 Anyhow, here is a list of what I usually look at when I perform an SEO audit of your website.